U.S.-BRUNEI RELATIONS

 Brunei's Membership in International Organizations

 Brunei gives its ASEAN membership the highest priority in its foreign relations.
-Brunei and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation forum, International Monetary Fund, World Bank, and World Trade Organization.
+Brunei and the United States belong to a number of the same international organizations and forums including the United Nations, the International Monetary Fund, the World Bank, the World Trade Organization, the East Asia Summit, the ASEAN Regional Forum, and the Asia-Pacific Economic Cooperation forum.

 Bilateral Representation